39 N America: Economic Geography II – The Free Trade Debate

 Protectionism vs. Free Trade

 To make sense of free trade, it’s helpful to understand what came before it.
 For a long time, many countries embraced an economic policy known as protectionism – policies that inhibit international trade.
 Countries that embraced protectionism still traded with one another, of course, because it was often necessary.
-If a country couldn’t produce something – you can’t grow cotton in Sweden, for example, and there is little coal in Japan – then that country was forced to important that product from elsewhere.
+If a country couldn’t produce something – you can’t grow cotton in Sweden, for example, and there is little coal in Japan – then that country was forced to import that product from elsewhere.
 However, if a country could produce a good, the reigning economic theory was that governments should protect their domestic industries from foreign competition by placing a tariff, or import tax, on foreign products.
 For example, Germany can produce steel, and in order to protect German steelmakers, the German government would place a tariff on French, British, Italian, American, or Swedish steel.
 In addition to providing beneficial tax revenue, this tariff would make foreign steel more expensive, and encourage German companies to buy their steel from German steelmakers.
 This would benefit the shareholders of German companies, and protect the jobs of German workers.

 Tariffs could be placed on any kind of import – wheat, cars, glass, coal, chemicals, textiles, etc. And there were other protectionist measures beyond tariffs.
 A government could place a quota on imports, saying that only so much of a given product could be imported from abroad in a given year.
 A government could pay subsidies to domestic companies to keep their products cheap, and therefore more competitive against foreign imports.
 A government could require foreign companies to have a license to sell a product, and limit the number of licenses it handed out.
 It could enforce trade calendars, banning the import of a certain product during a certain time of the year (this was a popular measure in agriculture).
 Governments could also manipulate health and safety regulations to keep foreign products out of their country.